onzfonz/comp227/src/content/5/en/part5b.md

 In part 3 we configured the [ESlint](/part3/validation_and_es_lint#lint) code style tool to the backend.
 Let's take ESlint to use in the frontend as well.

-Vite has installed ESlint to the project by default, so all that's left for us to do is define our desired configuration in the *.eslintrc.js* file.
+Vite has installed ESlint to the project by default, so all that's left for us to do is define our desired configuration in the *.estlintrc.cjs* file.

 Next, we will start testing the frontend and in order to avoid undesired and irrelevant linter errors we will install the [eslint-plugin-jest](https://www.npmjs.com/package/eslint-plugin-jest) package: